kvvloten/samba_integrations/fileserver/README.md

-# Tools and integrations for Samba-AD
+# Fileserver integrations for Samba-AD

 **DISCLAIMER: Use of anything provided here is at you own risk!**